Leadership

 The Junior League of Albuquerque’s Board of Directors ensures the future of the entire organization at all levels.
 Board members act as trustees and stewards on behalf of our members, including financial management of the League.

-The Management Team provides vision across our multiple Council systems – which includes Community, Fund Development, Communications, and Member Development.
+The Management Team provides vision across our multiple Council systems – which includes Community, Fund Development, and Member Development.
 These women make sure that all our League programs are consistent with our mission and that our strategy is pushed forward according to yearly strategic priorities.

-2022-2023 Board of Directors and Management Team
+2023-2024 Board of Directors and Management Team

 Board of Directors